We’re taking pride in Hammersmith & Fulham and reviewing street and building names, plaques and any historical links with slavery and colonialism.

 - review existing policies governing the naming of streets and buildings, as well as the placement of monuments, art and other potential fixtures on the public realm to improve inclusivity and diversity.

-The working group - chaired by H&F Deputy Leader, Cllr Sue Fennimore - will work at pace to consider historical records, archives and public perception, particularly considering the Black Lives Matter movement challenges.
+The working group - chaired by H&F Deputy Leader, Cllr Sue Fennimore - has been considering historical records, archives and public perception, particularly considering the Black Lives Matter movement challenges.

 Updates will be included on this site as and when reviews have been completed.